Series as of 2024

 Aspiring students must hold a BA or BS degree with sufficient background in Economics.

-Application for the August intake starts on February to April every year.
+Application for the August intake starts on February to March every year.
 The Masters of Science in Economics program only accepts students during the first semester of each academic year.

 Click here to visit the Graduate School website for more information